(Ad)Vantage to Your Retirement Strategy

 AdVantage #3: Increased Diversification, Reduced Volatility and Risk

-Investors who drink the diversification kool-aid love a Self-Directed IRA because they allow account holders to diversify their retirement portfolios into alternative, non-correlated asset classes, to the volatility found within publically traded securities.
+Investors who drink the diversification kool-aid love a Self-Directed IRA because they allow account holders to diversify their retirement portfolios into alternative, non-correlated asset classes, to the volatility found within publicly traded securities.
 Investors with a high degree of financial literacy understand true diversification is only achieved when you have a portion of your money allocated into opportunities that will not perform in direct synchrony with the traditional marketplace.
 If you are seeking to truly diversify your savings, having a Vantage Self-Directed IRA makes sense.

 I know you are probably thinking, “This sounds too good to be true.”
 Well, it isn’t.
 For less than what you pay for a steak dinner at a fancy local restaurant, all of these advantages could and will be yours when you direct your IRA savings with Vantage!